Garylee021/keyos-automation/Terraform/AWS/instance-with-basic-configs/readme.md

   --query 'Images[*].[ImageId,OwnerId,Name]' \
   --output table
 ```
-Alternatively, you can hardcode the latest AMI ID for your region in `variables.tf` adding the `vyos_ami_id` variable.
+Alternatively, you can hardcode the latest AMI ID for your region in `variables.tf` adding the `keyos_ami_id` variable.

 ### Generate SSH keypair